bike advocacy, bicycle tour, bicycle safety

 MicroBike

-This event, organized by ACCION, is an annual event open to participants from around the world (on October 3rd and 4th, 2009).
+This event, organized by ACCION, is an annual event open to participants from around the world (in September).
 MicroBike participants design their own cycling routes, raise money and awareness for microfinance and ride in solidarity with other activists!
 ACCION International is a private, nonprofit organization with the mission of giving people the financial tools they need – microloans, business training and other financial services – to work their way out of poverty.
 ACCION issued its first microloan in 1973 in Brazil.
 Today, ACCION’s partner microfinance institutions serve more than 3.7 million poor entrepreneurs per year in 23 countries in Latin America, Asia, Africa and the United States.

 Pedal Fest A one-day leisure bike ride (50k or 100k), at the end of August, through the scenic Kansas countryside around Wichita, Kansas, sponsored by Heartspring, benefiting children with special needs to grow and learn on a path to a more independent life.
 For more information please call (316) 634-8819 or email events @Heartspring.org